uannabi/uannabi/README.md

 <!-- **uannabi/uannabi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 Data Engineer with 8 years of experience as a Data insights and Engineer in Internet Behaviours & Telco Data.
 Well acquainted with Python, SQL, Hadoop, OLTP, OLAP, Database & Data warehouse acquiring and wrangling data.
-Proficient in AWS infrastructure and Tableau.
+Proficient in AWS and Tableau.
 <br>

 [comment]: <> (<img align="right" src="https://github.com/uannabi/-/blob/master/resource/HelloWorld.gif" width="400px" />)